 Parents: Afghan Hound x Border Collie mix

 This Afghan Hound and Border Collie mix is perhaps the rarest of all the mixes on this list.
-Still, they’re wonderful hybrids that deserve to be mentioned.
+Just the hound alone is hard to come by.
+However, they’re wonderful and unique collie hybrids that deserve to be on this list.

 If you can find an Afghan Collie, then bring them home!
 It’s not everyday you find an exotic and versatile mixed breed like the Afghan Collie.